Nursing (Accelerated B.S.N. 16 Months)

 Jennifer Morton, D.N.P., M.P.H., PHNA-BC

-The mission of the School of Nursing and Population Health is to facilitate the education of students as safe clinicians and leaders.
-As professional nurses, students are prepared to promote the ability of individuals, families, and communities in attaining their highest level of wellness.
-As leaders, students are consumers of evidence-based practice and advocates for individuals, families, and communities.
+The mission of the School of Nursing and Population Health is to facilitate the education of future professional nurses to be effective clinicians and leaders.
+As clinicians, graduates are prepared to promote the ability of all persons, families, and communities in attaining their highest level of wellness.
+As leaders, graduates are prepared to use research for evaluating and improving health care approaches and for continued study in nursing.

 The Accelerated Bachelor of Science in Nursing (ABSN) program is a rigorous 16-month professional program for highly motivated and committed students who already have a bachelor’s degree in a discipline other than nursing.
 The ABSN program is designed to run continuously for the 16 months and totals 65 credits.
 The ABSN program mirrors the School of Nursing and Population Health's vision, mission, philosophy and program outcomes for BSN education.